der-den/vc_hunter/README.md

 vc_hunter scans a select folder on the computer for the following attributes that are part of every V/T-Crypt file:

-- The suspect file size is over 4kb
+- The suspect file size is over 4kb (entropy is generated from the first 4kb of a file)
 - The suspect file size modulo 512 must equal zero
 - The suspect file contents has a high entropy
 - The suspect file has a byte difference under 160 (Experimental)